BRL-BCM/CTD/README.md

 # Connect the dots
-Connect the dots (CTD) is a graph based algorithm used for finding the subsetset of highly connected nodes (F) of the selected set of nodes (S) inside a graph G. Its application is specially adapted for metabolomics, concretely for finding the highly connected subset of perturbed metabolites that can be used as the potential disease markers.
+Connect the dots (CTD) is a graph-based algorithm used for finding the subset of highly connected nodes (F) of the selected set of nodes (S) inside a graph G. Its application is specially adapted for metabolomics, concretely for finding the highly connected subset of perturbed metabolites that can be used as the potential disease markers.
 Our novel network-based approach, CTD, “connects the dots” between metabolite perturbations observed in individual metabolomics profiles and a given disease state by calculating how connected those metabolites are in the context of a disease-specific network.
-It is consisted of several stages:
+It consists of several stages:
 - Background knowledge graph generation
-- The encoding algorithm: including generating node permutations using a network walker, converting node permutations into bitstrings, and calculating the minimum encoding length between k codewords
+- The encoding algorithm: includes generating node permutations using a network walker, converting node permutations into bitstrings, and calculating the minimum encoding length between k codewords
 - Calculate the probability of a node subset based on the encoding length
 - Calculate similarity between two node subsets, using a metric based on mutual information.

 ## Usage
 CTD can receive as input experimental (disease) and control datasets with z-scores of metabolite perturbations.
 It will automatically predict metabolite relation graph (using Graphical LASSO algorithm) and disease module (S) containing set of ```kmx``` most perturbed metabolites.
-Then, the subset of most connected perturbed metabolites will be calculated and writen to output JSON file togeher with its p-value.
+Then, the subset of most connected perturbed metabolites will be calculated and written to output JSON file together with its p-value.
-Another option is to provide weighted graph (adjecency matrix) and the list of nodes of interest.
+Another option is to provide a weighted graph (adjacency matrix) and a list of nodes of interest.

 ## How to install
 CTD can be run locally, inside Docker container or as a public tool on [Cancer Genomics Cloud](https://cgc.sbgenomics.com/) platform.
 ### Running locally